sjmack/HLAtools/README.md

-## HLAtools: Functions and Datasets for Human Leukocyte Antigen Informatics
+## HLAtools: Functions and Datasets for HLA Informatics

-## Version 1.0.2
+## Version 1.0.3

-The Human Leukocyte Antigen (HLA) region is the most polymorphic section of the human genome, with 39,886 allelic variants identified across 46 loci.
+The "Human Leukocyte Antigen" (HLA) region is the most polymorphic section of the human genome, with 39,886 allelic variants identified across 46 loci.
 The key roles played by the class I and class II HLA genes in stem-cell therapy and transplantation, HLA and disease association research, evolutionary biology, and population genetics results in constant discovery of new allele variants.
-These data are curated and maintained by the [IPD-IMGT/HLA Database](https://www.ebi.ac.uk/ipd/imgt/hla/) and made available on the [ANHIG/IMGTHLA GitHub repository](https://github.com/ANHIG/IMGTHLA) as static text files, which are updated every three months.
+These data are curated and maintained by the [ImmunoPolymorphism Database-IMmunoGeneTics/HLA (IPD-IMGT/HLA) Database](https://www.ebi.ac.uk/ipd/imgt/hla/) and made available on the [Anthony Nolan HLA Informatics Group (ANHIG)/IMGTHLA GitHub repository](https://github.com/ANHIG/IMGTHLA) as static text files, which are updated every three months.
 Standardized use of the data in this key resource can be challenging.
 To address this, we have developed HLAtools, an R package that automates the consumption of IPD-IMGT/HLA resources, renders them computable, and makes them available alongside tools for data analysis, visualization and investigation.
 This version of the package is compatible with all IPD-IMGT/HLA Database release versions up to release 3.56.0.

 ### Data Resources
 The package includes five data objects that foster computation on IPD-IMGT/HLA resources.